 Interested in sharing her enthusiasm for the arts through teaching, Shannon is in demand as a pedagogue.
-She currently serves as Assistant Professor of Violin at Florida State University and gives master classes throughout the United States and abroad.
+She currently serves as Associate Professor of Violin at Florida State University and gives master classes throughout the United States and abroad.
+She also teaches at Green Mountain Chamber Music Festival, University of North Carolina at Chapel Hill’s Luby Violin Symposium, and Hilton Head Chamber Music Institute.
 Previously on the faculties of University of Southern Mississippi, the Cleveland Institute of Music Preparatory Division, and Interlochen Arts Camp, her students have been prizewinners and finalists at national competitions, including MTNA and the Sphinx Competition.
-She has also taught at the Kinhaven Music School, Stony Brook University Chamber Music Camp, University of North Carolina at Chapel Hill’s Luby Violin Symposium, and the Innsbrook Institute Summer Music Academy and Festival, where she served as Education Director.
+She has also taught at the Kinhaven Music School, Stony Brook University Chamber Music Camp, and the Innsbrook Institute Summer Music Academy and Festival, where she served as Education Director.
 Shannon has presented educational sessions at the National ASTA conferences, Florida Music Educators Association annual conference, and the Luby Violin Symposium.
 In addition, she has served as an adjudicator and clinician for the Seattle Young Artists Music Festival Association in addition to regional All-State orchestral auditions.